ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 `when` is what you find when you search for "if without else in racket".
 The `modulo` makes sleeps the update all turns excepts the chosen one.

-> Believe it or not, it's 10:20 PM and we still don't have beat the main complexity of the snake problem.
+> It's 10:20 PM and we still don't have beat the main complexity of the snake problem.
-> I can't sleep with that it mind, so I'll continue: but as usual in informatics: devil is in the details, and estimation is story-telling.
+> I can't sleep with that it mind, so I'll continue.
+As usual in informatics: devil is in the details, and estimation is fortune-telling.

 #### The apples

 The specs I made says that there is always only one apple in the fields, that could be eaten by the snake: in this case a new one will pop.
-But it have to pop in a non-blank tile, so I suspect I will need something like:
+But it have to pop on a non-blank tile, so I suspect I will need something like:

 ```rkt
 ;;; read 1 tile